timmw/SuperBank/README.md

 **Please note that this plugin hasn't been officially released and therefore isn't ready for use in the real world yet!**

+## Requirements

+* Amxmodx 1.8.1

+* MySQL module

+* MySQL 5.1

+## Installation

+1. Create a mysql database and assign a user to it with all privileges

+2. Upload the files to the appropriate places

+3. Make sure you fill in sql.cfg (included with amx) with your database details

+5. Add superbank.amxx into plugins.ini

+6. Restart your server

-## Cvars
+## Configuration

+Add the folling cvars into amxx.cfg

 * bank_offrounds - how many rounds before players can withdraw money (default 3)

-* bank_withdrawlimit - how much a player can withdraw in a round
+* bank_withdrawlimit - how much a player can withdraw in a round (default 10,000)

+*Congratulations!
+You have installed SuperBank!*

 ## Commands